 BCIB works with 19 Affiliated Unions known as the Allied Infrastructure and Related Construction Council, (AIRCC)1.
-By working with the Affiliated Unions, contractors and project owners, BCIB helps grow the next generation of construction workers needed in this Province through apprenticeship opportunities.
-Apprenticeships maximize access to good paying jobs on major infrastructure projects, which is important because apprenticeships provide tradespeople a qualified certification, such as Red Seal.
-Red Seal certification is the highest level of certification an apprentice can achieve and is offered in 392 construction trades and recognized throughout Canada.
+By working with the Affiliated Unions, contractors and project owners, BCIB prioritizes hiring local and helps grow the next generation of construction workers needed in this province through apprenticeship opportunities.
+Apprenticeships maximize access to good-paying jobs on major infrastructure projects, which is important because apprenticeships provide tradespeople a qualified certification, such as Red Seal2.
+Red Seal certification is the highest level of certification an apprentice can achieve, allowing tradespeople to earn at their highest potential, which positively contributes to affordability and local economies.
 BCIB provides apprenticeship opportunities on each project.
-By doing so, BCIB is helping to secure the Province's legacy of certified skilled trades workers, allowing for those starting out their careers to choose a stable career path and future job opportunities.
+By doing so, BCIB will continue to help secure the province's legacy of certified skilled trades workers, allowing for those starting out their careers to choose a stable career path and future job opportunities.

-When an applicant does not meet the qualifications for a skilled trades role, BCIB helps connect candidates to training and upskilling programs so they can become job ready.
+When an applicant does not meet the qualifications for a skilled trades role and is interested, BCIB will connect them to training and upskilling programs so they can become job ready.
 Candidates who choose to undertake upskilling opportunities are better equipped to receive work in the future.